frankspress/sg-parser-bundle/README.md

 ```

-This is the default configuration for this bundle.
-To modify any of these parameters create a config file
+To modify any of the default parameters create a config file and change any of the following.
+For instance, if you want the bundle to allow only specific mime types then you can list them in `mime_types`.

 #### sg_parser.yaml